jsdclxvi/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## What do you give a sick lemon?
+Lemonaid.